NcLang/how/README.md

 ## Configuration

-When you first call how, it will create a configuration file in `~/.how/` and download the default list from how.nl5.de as XML file into the same directory.
+When you first call how, it will create a configuration file in `~/.how/` and download the default list from `how.nl5.de` as XML file into the same directory.
 The script uses this file as database, so no internet connection is required once the list has been downloaded.

-It will, however, update the list automatically whenever you call how and the local file is older than the update interval specified as UpdateInterval in the configuration file how.cfg.
+It will, however, update the list automatically whenever you call how and the local file is older than the update interval specified as `UpdateInterval` in the configuration file `how.cfg`.
 You can change the list used to search for code snippets by setting the parameter List to one of the names listed below in the API section.

 To force an update and redownload the currently specified list, call
 ```